Goal-Oriented Semantic Communications for 6G Networks: Goal-Oriented Semantic Communication Framework

 \subsubsection{{Display in Extended Reality}}

-Based on the Milgram \& Kishino’s Reality–Virtuality Continuum, the XR can be classified as Augmented Reality (AR), Mixed Reality (MR), and VR, where MR is defined as a superset of AR.
-Therefore, we focus on the AR and VR display tasks in the following.

-In the AR display task, the central server transmits the rendered 3D model of a specific virtual object to the user.
+In the Augmented Reality (AR) display task, the central server transmits the rendered 3D model of a specific virtual object to the user.
 It is noted that the virtual object identification and its pose information related to the real world is the key to achieving alignment between virtual and physical objects.
-Therefore, the virtual object identification and pose information can be extracted as TOSA information to reduce the data size.
-Then, by sharing the same 3D model library, the receiver can locally reconstruct the 3D virtual object model based on the received TOSA information.
-To evaluate the 3D model transmission, Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity (SSIM) can be adopted as effectiveness level performance metrics.
-However, how to quantify the alignment accuracy among the virtual objects and physical objects as a performance metric remains to solve.
+Therefore, the virtual object identification and pose information can be extracted as goal-oriented semantic information to reduce the data size.
+Then, by sharing the same 3D model library, the receiver can locally reconstruct the 3D virtual object model based on the received goal-oriented semantic information.
+To evaluate the 3D model transmission, Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity (SSIM) can be adopted as effectiveness-aware performance metrics.
+However, how to quantify the alignment accuracy among the virtual objects and physical objects as a performance metric remains to be solved.

 In the VR display task, the central server transmits virtual $360^\circ$ video streaming to the user.
-To avoid the transmission of the whole $360^\circ$ video, the central server can predict the eye movements of the user and extract the corresponding FoV as TOSA information.
-Apart from the PSNR and SSIM mentioned in AR, timing accuracy and position accuracy are also important effectiveness level performance metrics to avoid cybersickness including: 1) initial delay: time difference between the start of head motion and that of the corresponding feedback; 2) settling delay: time difference between the stop of head motion and that of the corresponding feedback; 3) precision: angular positioning consistency between physical movement and visual feedback in terms of degrees; and 4) sensitivity: capability of inertial sensors to perceive subtle motions and subsequently provide feedback to users.
+To avoid the transmission of the whole $360^\circ$ video, the central server can predict the eye movements of the user and extract the corresponding FoV as goal-oriented semantic information.
+Apart from the PSNR and SSIM mentioned in AR, timing accuracy and position accuracy are also important effectiveness-aware performance metrics to avoid cybersickness including: 1) initial delay: time difference between the start of head motion and that of the corresponding feedback; 2) settling delay: time difference between the stop of head motion and that of the corresponding feedback; 3) precision: angular positioning consistency between physical movement and visual feedback in terms of degrees; and 4) sensitivity: capability of inertial sensors to perceive subtle motions and subsequently provide feedback to users.